muoup/compiler_backend/notes/nodes.md

     A label for branching instructions to jump to.

 %ptr [ptr] = allocate [size]:
-    Ensures there is space in memory for data of the given size.
+    Ensures there is space in relmem for data of the given size.

 store [size] %[value_var], %ptr [ptr]:
-    Stores a value_var in memory at the given ptr_var.
+    Stores a value_var in relmem at the given ptr_var.

 %[value_var] = load [size] %ptr [ptr]:
-    Loads a value_var from memory at the given ptr_var.
+    Loads a value_var from relmem at the given ptr_var.

 %[value_var] = icmp [size] [condition] %[value1], %[value2]:
     Compares two values for use with an if branching instruction.